konstantinasfr/amber-tutorial/h++.md

 0.15_80_10_pH7.4_pdb4amber_G2_S181P_proteinonly_nocon.crd.crd
 ```
 Sometime the H++ server seems like it is frozen while processing the pdb.
 If this is happening, you can see the progress of your submission by selecting the
-*view submissions* on side bar and selecting teh last submission.
+*view submissions* on side bar and selecting the last submission.
+Be patient, it may take 10 minutes to run, if it is taking longer than that there may be an error, so check the produced error files.

 ![register](g2_figures/step2:h++/view_sub1.png) <br>